jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 working on, so too is it wise to save numerous revisions of your code.
 More frequent commits increase the granularity of your **undo** button.

-**ADVICE: Good commit messages**

-There are no hard and fast rules, but good commits are atomic: they are the smallest change that remain meaningful.
+There are no hard and fast rules, but good commits are atomic: they are the smallest change that remains meaningful.

+**ADVICE: Write good commit messages**

 A good commit message usually contains a one-line description followed by a longer explanation if necessary.

 [Our repo](https://github.com/USERNAME/boot-camps/commits/YYYY-MM-PLACE) has some good commit messages.